Beta Gamma Chapter

 In 2010-11 the chapter membership diminished to nine members and chapter operations and finances were at a low level.
 Two of the undergraduate members, assisted by chapter alumni and Fraternity Staff set a path to revival of the chapter.
 A new member class of 14 was recruited, financial delinquencies mitigated, and the chapter's members were active in a variety of campus activities including participation with the college's football, track and field, and equestrian teams.

 Robert Sandercox, Bethany '51, served as Grand Senior President of Alpha Sigma Phi from 1986 to 1988, and as a Trustee of the Alpha Sigma Phi Foundation.
 Brother Sandercox received the Distinguished Service Award in 1992.
 Arthur B. Keys, Jr., Bethany '64, won the Distinguished Merit Award in 2011.
 Lee D. Zalud, Bethany '81, was Alpha Sigma Phi Scholar of the Year in 1983.
 Joshua Orendi, Bethany '96, served on the Fraternity staff and as an Undergraduate Representative to the Grand Council, and is a co-founder and principal in Phired Up, a consulting firm for teaching effective recruitment techniques to Fraternities and Sororities.
-Chapter alumni Robert J. Jolly, Mark Riegard, Randall Cutlip, Robert Sandercox, Hiram Lester, Larry Grimes, and William Allen have received the Delta Beta Xi Award.
+Orendi received the Delta Beta Xi Award in 2007.
+Chapter alumni Robert J. Jolly, Mark Riegard, Randall Cutlip, Robert Sandercox, Hiram Lester, Larry Grimes, William Allen, Patrick Flatley, Robert Sharp and Larry Jay Smith have all received the Delta Beta Xi Award.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.